- Written by Dr.Mehmet Demircioglu

 The donor area is not only the place where grafts are taken.
 It is the foundation of the whole operation.
 I study its density, hair caliber, color contrast, curl, miniaturization, and healing risk.
 A patient may have a large looking donor area at first glance, but if the hair is fine or the safe zone is narrow, the plan must be more conservative.

 This helps explain why I pay close attention to aggressive promises.
-If a clinic promises to cover every thinning area in one session without respecting the donor, the patient may pay the price later with visible donor thinning, low growth, or an unnatural distribution. donor preservation is part of the aesthetic result.
+If a clinic promises to cover every thinning area in one session without respecting the donor, the patient may pay the price later with visible donor thinning, low growth, or an unnatural distribution.
+Donor preservation is part of the aesthetic result.

-What do FUE, FUT, Sapphire FUE and DHI mean?
+FUE, FUT, Sapphire FUE, And DHI

 FUE hair transplant means that follicular units are extracted one by one from the donor area.
 It avoids a linear strip scar, but it still leaves tiny extraction marks.
 A responsible FUE plan spreads the harvest carefully and avoids taking too much from one zone.